svelte-node-project/shopping-mall/README.md

   - Node.js for building the backend server.
   - PostgreSQL as the database for storing data.
   - Flyway for versioning and managing database migrations.
-  - Docker and Docker Compose for containerization and orchestration.
+  - Docker Compose for containerization and orchestration.

 - **Frontend**:
   - Svelte Kit for building the user interface.